Before starting the thesis

 The Act on the Provision of Digital Services (306/2019) contains the requirements of the European accessibility act.
 It also applies to UAS theses that are published on Theseus.
 In Theseus’s instructions you will find an accessibility checklist, which summarises the main points about creating an accessible thesis.
 For the thesis report, you will find good instructions on the accessibility of the Word file (e.g. tables and Alt texts of images) in Theseus.

-Plagiarism means presenting a text or idea by someone else in one’s work without mentioning the source.
+Plagiarism means presenting someone else’s text or idea in one’s work without mentioning the source.
 A broader concept is theft, where someone’s research results, ideas, plans, findings or material are used in one’s own name without permission.
 Plagiarism is a violation of copyright law.

-At Lapland University of Applied Sciences, all theses are checked by using the Turnitin system.
-The student can submit their work at different stages via Wihi and receive a report to support their writing.
-The final work is sent for review with the permission of the supervisor.
+At Lapland UAS, all theses are checked by using the Turnitin system.
+The student can submit their thesis at different stages via Wihi and receive a report to support their writing.
+The finalised thesis is sent for review with the permission of the supervisor.

-The supervisor approves the report if there are no signs of plagiarism.
+The supervisor approves the thesis if there are no signs of plagiarism.
 If doubts arise, a preliminary investigation is initiated, in which the student is also consulted.